About World Glaucoma Week

 Welcome to World Glaucoma Week 2020 / #glaucomaweek

-Newsletters and social media posts (Facebook, Twitter, Instagram) will provide ideas you might find useful when you arrange a project in your neighbourhood and will yield us a network in which we are all able to inspire and guide one another as we share our goals and our strategies.
-By sharing successes as well as less successful ventures, we should be able to learn from one another and to be even more effective to reach our goal: elimination of glaucoma blindness.
+Newsletters and social media posts (Facebook, Twitter, Instagram) can inspire you and give you some ideas to arrange a project in your own area or neighborhood.
+This will create a network in which we are all able to motivate and guide one another as we share our goals and strategies.
+By sharing successes, as well as less successful ventures, we are able to learn from one another and be even more effective in reaching our goal; the elimination of glaucoma blindness.